-PSC comprises two (2) Board members and three (3) volunteered members.
+PSC comprises two (2) Board members and three (3) voluntary members.
 The main objectives of PSC are as follows:

-- To ensure that the services accorded to members are relevant; - To create more awareness on the benefits and services of The Institute; and - To increase the number of individual, corporate and audit committee members of The Institute towards increasing the standards of the internal audit profession.
+- To ensure that the services accorded to members are relevant; - To create more awareness on the benefits and services of The Institute; - To increase the number of individuals, corporate, and audit committee members of The Institute towards increasing the standards of the internal audit profession.